gpaumier/gp2/src/projects/2004 CEA biochips.rst

 .. figure:: /images/Biochips_reaction_kinetics.svg
    :figclass: reaction-kinetics-diagram

-   Principle of real-time measurement of the antibody−peptide interaction.
+   Principle of real-time measurement of the interaction between antibodies and peptides.

 Our exploratory work showed promising results: we were able to observe a rapid increase in signal during the first few minutes of the experiment, showing a plateau (indicating saturation) after about 30 minutes.
 The signal then decreased over time due to photobleaching (the gradual fading of fluorophores under the exciting light).
 These results prompted us to experiment with shorter incubation periods (described above).